Property Market During Coronavirus Questions And Answers

 We’ve tried our best to answer the most important questions, but if you have more get in touch with the team from haart.
 We might be working from home, but we’re still here and happy to help.

 What is the property market like at the moment?

-Despite all the disruption, the property market is active, assisted by the Stamp Duty holiday which runs through to the 31st March 2021.
+Despite all the disruption, the property market is active, assisted by the Stamp Duty holiday which runs through to the 30th June 2021 and the end of September for some price brackets.
 After a busy first few months of the year, structurally this hasn’t changed to date.
 Some challenges need to be overcome and new ways of working adopted, but there are still plenty of people looking for their ideal home.
 Since the easing of lockdown, there has been high demand from buyers and sellers to move and this has continued through recent restrictions.